I-90 drivers will need to continue to watch their speeds, after the rejection of a proposal to increase the speed limit from 70 to 75 mph.

 More than ever, it is essential that drivers be aware of the rules of the road.
 All around Washington State, there are increased efforts to promote safety, which in addition to potentially saving lives puts traffic law violators at increased risk of being stopped!

-If you do receive a traffic ticket, be wise and consult our experienced traffic attorneys before paying it.
-Our traffic attorneys work aggressively, efficiently, and creatively to defend each unique ticket.
+If you do receive a traffic ticket, be wise and consult an experienced traffic attorney before paying it.
 It is almost always worth it to fight your ticket and to do whatever you can to keep it off your record.
 Even ONE traffic ticket on your driving record can potentially increase insurance premiums for 3 years!
-Whether you receive a speeding ticket, reckless driving, or another moving violation, we are prepared to fight your case.
-It is our goal to protect your driving record, insurance rates, privilege to drive, and in some cases even your job.
+These can potentially be significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.